Angelina Jordan: 2019–2023: America's Got Talent, "Bohemian Rhapsody", Republic Records

 In 2019, Jordan performed for former president Barack Obama and other public figures at the Brilliant Minds conference in Stockholm.

 In October 2019, she competed in the second season of America's Got Talent: The Champions, which was aired in January and February 2020.
 Her first appearance on the show, singing an original arrangement of Queen's "Bohemian Rhapsody", received a "golden buzzer" from judge Heidi Klum (meaning that Jordan would pass directly into the finals).
 A video of Jordan's performance began to go viral on YouTube.
 The performance also garnered praise from Queen's official Twitter account.
-Jordan later released a studio version of the same arrangement under her own copyright.
+Jordan released two weeks later a studio version of the same arrangement under her own copyright.
 Jordan's second performance (in the finals), a similarly reworked "Goodbye Yellow Brick Road" based largely on a version by Sara Bareilles, was also well received, but she was not among the top 5 acts.

 In August 2020, Jordan's manager (her uncle), announced that she had signed with Republic Records.
 Her first single on the label, "Million Miles", was released on 6 November 2020, on all major digital platforms.
 An official lyric video was posted to her official YouTube channel the same day.
 The track was produced by the Norwegian duo Stargate, who also co-wrote the song with Jordan.
 She has since released two additional music videos for the song: one showing her singing the song "live" in a recording studio, the other an "official music video" featuring her younger sister.

 In June 2022, after a two-year hiatus brought on by the worldwide COVID-19 pandemic, Jordan resumed singing in front of live audiences with an appearance in the first episode of the final season of Allsang på Grensen.

 In February 2023, Jordan together with a Moroccan-Swedish record producer Red One, performed 2022 FIFA anthem titled "We Are the Best" in front of a worldwide audience at the Best FIFA Football Awards 2022.
+In July, her first EP of all originals songs, Old Enough, was released, and in December her Christmas EP Driving Home for Christmas with five cover songs.

+2024-2025: Collaboration with Toby Gad, going independent

+In May 2024, Jordan announced a collaboration with Toby Gad.
+They published several cover songs and their co-written original song "Bad Valentine" on Gad's own Kite Records label.

+In Sept 2024, Angelina performed her first concert in Los Angeles at the Alex Theater, where she performed "Bad Valentine" and previewed two more original songs, "Thank You" and "What Am I to You".
+In addition, Angelina performed a duet of "All of Me" with Scott Hoying of Pentatonix, accompanied by Toby Gad on piano.

+Angelina finished up 2024 with a Christmas Concert at the El Rey Theater in Los Angeles.

+In 2025, Jordan again became an independent artist.
+She published two albums with original songs, with lyrics based on her grandmother's poems.